GrimReaperG/exercises/README.md

 The rules are as follows:

-- Please use the language you know best for your implementation, but if you know several languages equally well, a statically-typed or functional language would be preferable.
+- Please code in the language you know best, but if you know several languages equally well, a statically-typed or functional language would be preferable.
 - You must include automated tests.
 - You can work on your own and take as much time as you like.
 - You can use external resources such as Stack Overflow and books.
 If you get help from another developer, please let us know.